gscrow/dressipi-com/_posts/2018-12-18-monthly-retail-round-up-december-2018.markdown

 Another luxury e-commerce platform is in the news this December.
 Reported in [Drapers](https://www.drapersonline.com/7033452.article?utm_source=newsletter&utm_medium=email&utm_campaign=DR_EditorialNewsletters.Paid:%20Send%20-%20Daily%20News&mkt_tok=eyJpIjoiTnpNMVptRmlOR0l6TVRrdyIsInQiOiJnNEFvdGd2dHZNVGwwUGpodTIxRWszU1JzTFNBRWs5bTRIZFlkaVNmckJqUDc2d1wvSkVjcUpmblQ0MXRHQXRIWFd3R0ZnRmg4cEpXdjRIcnhyeFVERU9yV1B2cWFKZ1JWbEpTSnBPNlJcL3czMXFXQnYzMTZqaTc0Y1dVdmo2Ung0In0%3D), YOOX launched an AI-powered stylist.

 The feature, YOOXMIRROR, allows customers to explore new looks by mixing and matching garments and accessories on a virtual avatar, Daisy.
-Daisy can be customised with different hair colour and skin tones which best relate to the customer, or they can upload their own picture.
+Daisy can be customised with different hair color and skin tones which best relate to the customer, or they can upload their own picture.
 Reported in [Fashion Network](https://us.fashionnetwork.com/news/YNAP-unveils-Yoox-Mirror-AI-based-avatar-styling-suite,1044171.html#.XBjtYmj7RaR), *“Customers can see how a look will suit them (or at least how it looks on an avatar, which is a big step forward from static product images).”*

 There are 250 products that Daisy will be able to showcase every week, and customers can then share the looks they have created on social media.
 This will get them to gain immediate feedback to decide whether to purchase the items or save them directly into their wishlist, the Yoox DreamBox.
 In addition to this, Daisy has taken over the YOOX Instagram account.